Frank E. Boston: Military service

-When arriving at France, Captain Boston found a large amount of work on his plate.
+When arriving at France, he found a large amount of work on his plate.
 The 317th Engineering Regiment was the other option for black citizens wanting to enlist into work.
-Most African-American soldiers had been assigned to noncombatant engineer units that performed dangerous and hard jobs of digging trenches, forming roads, and fortification against the Germans.
+Most African American soldiers had been assigned to noncombatant engineer units that performed dangerous and hard jobs of digging trenches, forming roads, and fortification against the Germans.
 Captain Boston spent his time in France busy taking care of sick men and those heavily injured from building, as the Germans were becoming more aggressive in late 1918.
 Later, Captain Boston would display his extraordinary skill as a surgeon.

-After the conclusions of the war, Captain remained at his commission in the Medical Reserve Corps.
-While there Cpt.
-Boston was in communication with author W.E.B Du Bois.
+After the conclusions of the war, Captain Boston remained at his commission in the Medical Reserve Corps.
+While there, he was in communication with W.E.B Du Bois.
 Four surviving letters exist to confirm the correspondence.
 When the war ended Du Bois sought out and interviewed many African American soldiers for a scheduled book on their experiences.
 In a letter Du Boise sent to Captain Boston on April 16, 1919:

-There is evidence that Du Bois eagerly sought the chance to interview Cpt.
-Boston as indicated in an earlier letter.

 At the time Captain.
-Boston was living in 813 N. 16th Street, Philadelphia, and in one of his letter to Du Bois, he replied:
+Boston was living in 813 N. 16th Street, Philadelphia, and in one of his letters to Du Bois, he replied:

-It is unknown whether an actual occurred between the two men, but there was a constant correspondence, as Du Bois's interest in the African-American effort in World War I increased.
-As a result of speaking with Cpt.
-Boston and other African American soldiers, Du Bois had found discovered that there was a large amount of racism very prominent in the U.S. Army.
-He noted, especially, how many African-Americans were discouraged from joining the military and were not often credited for their accomplishments as compared to white soldiers of the same rank.